 |16:00 – 16:15|| Breakout Session 2 - Hackathon Challenge Introduction Session Leader - Rob Lemmens

 This session will provide an introduction to the Hackathon principles and planning.
 This introduction can extend beyond this time slot if required.
 Delegates should be prepared to be active again in this session.
 There will be a focus on the development of software for VGI within NMCAs.
 (Presentation for Download)

 |16:15 – 17:30|| Breakout Session 2 - Hackathon Challenge Proposals Session Leader - Rob Lemmens

 The idea of the continuation of this breakout session is to discuss the merits of proposals for hackathon challenges.
 Ideally NMCAs or Industry partners can propose hackathon challenges which they are interested in.
 The VGI, Academic, Research partners can then also provide their input.
-The session leader will be in contact with all delegates before the workshop to begin harvesting some ideas for this session.
-In terms of an actual hackathon this session will lead directly to a separate follow-up event soon after this workshop
+Hackathon challenges are posted here in Google Drive.
+In terms of an actual hackathon this session will lead directly to a separate follow-up event after this workshop

 |17:30 – 18:00:|| Summary - What has happened today?
 Peter Mooney and Joep Crompvoets. |